tikoly-com/hugoplate/readme.md

   </a>
 </p>

+## How it's deployed

+1. Setup Cloudflare Pages and integrate it with this repo as instructed
+2. Test deploy on CF dashboard

 ## 🎁 What's Included

 We have included almost everything you need to start your Hugo project.
 Let's see what's included in this template: